 If you have been arrested or charged with Burglary of a Coin-Operated Machine, call our criminal defense attorneys in Fort Worth for assistance in understanding your charge and defending your case.
-A person commits an offense if, without the effective consent of the owner, he breaks or enters into any coin-operated machine, coin collection machine, or other coin-operated or coin collection receptacle, contrivance, apparatus, or equipment used for the purpose of providing lawful amusement, sales of goods, services, or other valuable things, or telecommunications with intent to obtain property or services.
+Under Texas law, a person commits this offense if, without the effective consent of the owner, he or she breaks or enters into any coin-operated machine, coin collection machine, or other coin-operated or coin collection receptacle, contrivance, apparatus, or equipment used for the purpose of providing lawful amusement, sales of goods, services, or other valuable things, or telecommunications with intent to obtain property or services.

 What is a Coin-Operated Machine?

-Coin-operated machines, under Texas law for Burglary of a Coin-Operated Machine, can include a variety of devices that are commonly known as vending machines and such machines can operate either on coins or paper currency and they can provide goods or services.
+A coin-operated machine can include a variety of devices that are commonly known as vending machines, which can operate either on coins or paper currency.
+They provide goods or services.

-- For Example: You commit this crime if you break into a vending machine to steal candy or if you break into a coin operated scale in an attempt to obtain the money that is inside.
+- For Example: You commit burglary of a coin-operated machine if you break into a vending machine to steal candy, or if you break into a coin operated scale in an attempt to obtain the money inside.